 The Governing Board is composed by the Chairman and Vice Chairman of the ECTE Council who are elected by the General Assembly and, according to §26 of BGB (Civil Law) of the FRG, they are the legal representatives of the association and legally accountable for all transactions.
 The Governing Board monitors compliance with regulations of legislator, assures the vision, mission, strategies and core values of the agency, leads in strategic planning and vision-casting, assures financial stewardship, prepares Council meetings and agenda (with GS) and chairs meetings assuring proper procedures, leads the staff, leads the General Assembly, relates outwards to stakeholders and establishes hew relationships.

 The ECTE Council normally consists of nine members elected by the General Assembly which is to give due consideration to the various language areas of Europe.
-Three council members shall if possible, not be directly associated with the institutions involved.
-The General Secretary of the Association is an ex officio member of the Council.
 The Council decides on its by-laws according to which its business is conducted, and elections are held.
 The functions of the Council are:

 - to represent the ECTE